inria-emeraude/jimlac25/web/docs/index.md

 The artistic portion of both conference will take place at the Théâtre Astrée of Lyon 1 University: <https://maps.app.goo.gl/w6fFaHR4NSP6rXXo6>

+JIM concerts will take place on June 23 and 24.
+LAC concerts will take place on June 26 and 27 with potentially a "special" live coding concert on the 28th.
+JIM and LAC will have a joint banquet on June 25th which will serve both as a closing event for the JIM and a welcoming event for LAC.

 At this stage, we envision the following registration options (this might be subject to changes):

 * JIM registration: registration fee to cover lunches and the conference banquet.